The Great Wall of China at Jinshanling, mist rising from the valleys

 The blue-tile-roofed Hall of Prayer for Good Harvests, Temple of Heaven, Beijing

-Temple of Heaven(Tiantan)
+Temple of Heaven(Tiantan Park)

 The Tower of Buddhist Incense rising above Longevity Hill across Kunming Lake, Summer Palace, Beijing